 Sky News presenter Anna Jones, introducing the second sparkling lockdown LALY awards, told the audience that her co-presenter, social justice campaigner David Challen, wasn’t able to attend because he was self-isolating, but that Chrisann Jarrett, co-founder of the migrant charity We Belong, had heroically stepped in at the last minute.
 Chrisann told the audience: ‘It’s really important to have a tried and trusted lawyer on your side.’

 Legal aid lawyers feel deep conviction for their clients and in their cases.
 These awards highlight the incredible, often life-changing work that is done.
 During the pandemic, lawyers have often been the only contact that some clients have had.
 The awards are an opportunity to raise the profile of legal aid and legal aid lawyers as well as celebrate their fantastic achievements.
-A recurring theme throughout the evening was the inspirational work that had been done throughout the pandemic to defend the rights of vulnerable migrants, one of the hardest-hit communities.
+A recurring theme throughout the evening was the inspirational work that had been done all through the pandemic to defend the rights of vulnerable migrants, one of the hardest-hit communities.

 Before the awards, I wanted to know how the finalists were feeling.
 Alice Irving at Doughty Street Chambers, shortlisted for the newcomer award, tweeted: ‘I am so lucky to be a part of such an incredible legal aid community.’
 Adrian Brazier from Barking & Dagenham Citizens Advice, shortlisted in the housing law category, tweeted: ‘An honour and a privilege to be a finalist, I’m so humbled to be shortlisted, especially during the pandemic where lives have been turned upside down even more so than before.’
 Jeinsen Lam from South West London Law Centres, again shortlisted in the housing category, said: ‘The beauty of the LALYs is that they are not about individuals but rather about the collective efforts inspired by a shared belief that our clients deserve so much more, and a better future is possible.’